bit3lyp9tu/ScivoWall/README.md

 ![Current build status](https://github.com/bit3lyp9tu/ScivoWall/actions/workflows/main.yml/badge.svg?event=push)

-Idea is to have a centralized poster editor, which allows visual editing and visualizing of scientific posters with LaTeX, images, lists and so on (almost full markdown support).
+Idea is to have a centralized poster editor, which allows editing and visualizing of scientific posters with Markdown, LaTeX, images, charts.

 # Setup
 To setup the container environment, you have to run the folowing command: